ueberdosis/tiptap/docs/src/docPages/introduction.md

 tiptap is a headless wrapper around [ProseMirror](https://ProseMirror.net) – a toolkit for building rich text WYSIWYG editors, which is already in use at many well-known companies such as *New York Times*, *The Guardian* or *Atlassian*.

 Create exactly the rich text editor you want out of customizable building blocks. tiptap comes with sensible defaults, a lot of extensions and a friendly API to customize every aspect.
-It’s backed by a welcoming community, open source, and free.
+It’s backed by a welcoming community, open-source, and free.

 ## Example
 <demo name="Examples/CollaborativeEditing" :show-source="false" inline />